Biotr/products-cart/README.md

 - [JD Sports](https://www.jdsports.pl)
 - [Rossmann](https://www.rossmann.pl)

+Usage:
+Enter one of the above links into your browser, navigate to a product page, open the console (F12), paste the code and run.

 The script uses structured data in **JSON-LD**, which is usually embedded in:
 ```html
 <script type="application/ld+json"> ... </script>
 ```